 “Tom!
 Jim is on line one!”
 I yelled as the buzz on the 49th floor of 1 New York Plaza started to crescendo.

-Jim immediately blurted out after Tom said hello, “I need to talk to you about Sam.
+Jim immediately blurted out after Tom said hello, “I need to talk to you about new third-year analyst opportunities, including Sam's.
 We need to make a decision on whether to keep him or not.“

 My ears perked up!
 Ethically, I should have hung up.
 But out of sheer curiosity and survival, I pressed mute instead.
 My future depended on it.

 “Jim, it sounds like we have a position open in Taiwan?
 But I don't think Sam would be a good fit, despite his Mandarin skills.
 He's unfocused because he's always trading stocks while at work.“

 Oh crap!
 I knew all my day trading would come back to haunt me.

 I was already given a talk a couple times before about how I was spending too much time trading stocks, and not enough time focusing on my job.
 It would have been a dream come true to move to Taiwan to work.